 Most of the state's road safety problems exist in Maricopa County.
 Crash records for the last 10 years indicate that nearly 40 percent of all road deaths and 66 percent of crashes with serious injuries in Arizona occur Maricopa County roads.
 Within Maricopa County, nearly 80 percent of all road deaths and serious injuries occur on the arterial and local road system with only 20 percent on the freeway/expressway system.

-On February 27, 2017, ADOT requested MAG and other COGs and MPOs to issue and coordinate a call for projects for programming new projects in FY2018, 2019 and 2020.
-MAG is coordinating this call for projects with ADOT, and will recommend a list of project for the available HSIP funds.
-Since MAG has fully programmed available HSIP funds in FY 2018, member agencies were invited to submit project applications for qualifying road safety improvements in fiscal years 2019 and 2020, to be funded with federal Highway Safety Improvement Program (HSIP) funds.
-Project applications submitted by the Monday September 18, 2017 deadline can be viewed below.
+In January 2018, ADOT requested MAG and other COGs and MPOs to issue and coordinate a call for projects for programming new projects in FY2021 and 2022.
+MAG is coordinating this call for projects with ADOT, and will recommend a list of projects for the available HSIP funds.
+Project applications submitted by the Monday April 16, 2018 deadline can be viewed below along with those submitted in previous cycles.
 Revised HSIP guidelines and a new HSIP project application form provided by ADOT is available at the links provided (see below).

 Senior Program Manager - ITS and Safety